Plankson/awesome-explainable-reinforcement-learning/README.md

 # Awesome Explainable Reinforcement Learning

 A list of selected paper and possible corresponding codes in our review paper **"A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges"** [[arXiv Version]](https://arxiv.org/abs/2211.06665).

-Inspired by [Awesome-Visual-Transformer](https://github.com/dk-liang/Awesome-Visual-Transformer), [awesome-transfer-learning](https://github.com/artix41/awesome-transfer-learning), [awesome-self-supervised-learning](https://github.com/jason718/awesome-self-supervised-learning), [awesome-graph-self-supervised-learning](https://github.com/LirongWu/awesome-graph-self-supervised-learning) and [awesome-deep-vision](https://github.com/kjw0612/awesome-deep-vision).
+*If you find there is a missed paper or a possible mistake in our survey, please feel free to email me or pull a request here.
+I am more than glad to receive your advice.
+Thanks!*

 ## Citation